 Terms of Sale: You may share the podcast with members of your household, but not beyond that.
-Do not ever post the podcast in any public forum.
+Do not ever post the podcast or login credentials in any public forum.

 I can’t tell you how valuable I’ve found your podcast on romantic relations!
 To start, and as you mentioned yourself, it was just as applicable and valuable to more ‘ordinary’ relations.
 Simply thinking of the relations you have with people in terms of acquaintances/friends/close friends and whether the time and effort you spend is in line with your values is a powerful tool.

 You mentioned the danger of limiting judgement in romance to a purely ‘sense of life’ level, and I think you struck on the biggest problem most people, myself included, have with romance!
 Really analyzing your own values and how they mesh, or clash, with others is vitally important in even casual friendships, and not carrying that over to romantic relationships leads, well, nowhere!